Tina19961211/EEG-Brainwave-Analysis/README.md

 ## What is This Research About?

-This notebook analyzes **EEG data from 64 individuals**—both people with and without psychiatric conditions—to identify distinct brain wave signatures associated with different mental health diagnoses.
+This notebook analyzes **EEG data from 64 individuals**—both people with and without psychiatric conditions, to identify distinct brain wave signatures associated with different mental health diagnoses.

 ### The Big Picture

-Brain wave patterns can serve as **biomarkers** for psychiatric conditions—like a fingerprint unique to certain disorders.
+Brain wave patterns can serve as **biomarkers** for psychiatric conditions, like a fingerprint unique to certain disorders.
 Understanding these patterns helps:

-✅ **Improve Diagnosis** - Support clinical assessment (never replace it)
+✅ **Improve Diagnosis** : Support clinical assessment (never replace it)
-✅ **Advance Research** - Understand the neurobiology of mental health
+✅ **Advance Research** : Understand the neurobiology of mental health
-✅ **Personalize Treatment** - Eventually tailor interventions to individual brain patterns
+✅ **Personalize Treatment** : Eventually tailor interventions to individual brain patterns
-✅ **Reduce Stigma** - Show that psychiatric conditions have measurable biological bases
+✅ **Reduce Stigma** : Show that psychiatric conditions have measurable biological bases
-✅ **Monitor Progress** - Track brain changes during treatment
+✅ **Monitor Progress** : Track brain changes during treatment

 ### What This Is NOT

-🚫 This is **NOT** a diagnostic tool—EEG alone cannot diagnose psychiatric conditions
+🚫 This is **NOT** a diagnostic tool , EEG alone cannot diagnose psychiatric conditions
 🚫 This is **NOT** a substitute for professional evaluation and treatment
 🚫 This is **NOT** intended to label or stereotype people
 🚫 This is **NOT** medical advice